TungstenTransformation/KTScripts/Fuzzy Dictionary Substitution.md

    End Select
 End Sub
 ```
 * Test! *The results contain the precise locations and unique labels required by a following locator to process*.
+Note that their is an OCR error (confidence= 98.06%) in the 3rd value, which didn't matter.
+Fuzzy matching with long phrases is very robust.
 ![image](https://user-images.githubusercontent.com/47416964/128853742-a1d92d5e-97b1-4c50-bc23-7f9b3322632a.png)